15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

 📍 Windward Oahu

-This isn't a fluke or bad timing.
-Every water sample collected from Punaluu failed state health standards last year.
-The Surfrider team samples this location every two weeks, and the data is consistent: chronic pollution from aging residential cesspools leaking directly into the water table.
+The Surfrider team samples this spot every two weeks.
+The data is painfully consistent.
+Chronic pollution from aging residential cesspools leaking directly into the water table.

 3. Waiahole Beach Park – 68% FAILURE RATE